limeng12/ExonImpact/README.md

 If you found this tool useful, please cite our paper and star it on the Github.
 We welcome anyone to improve our tool.
 <ExonImpact: Prioritizing Pathogenic Alternative Splicing Events>

-Contact information yunliu@iupui.edu or limeng@picb.ac.cn.
+Contact information yunliu@iupui.edu or limeng49631@aliyun.com.

 #Some explanation